MrWhiskersss/elevator-patterns/README.md

 ```
 <br>

-If a tool is not installed when the above commands are run, the system may alert you that the command was not found.
-If this is the case, please use your systems package manager to install the necessary tools then run the commands again to ensure the tool was installed properly.
+> If a tool is not installed when the above commands are run, the system may alert you that the command was not found.
+If this is the case, please use your system's package manager to install the necessary tools then run the commands again to ensure the tool was installed properly.

 ## Installation Instructions
 Clone the repository to your local machine